-Are there side effects from the Men-B vaccine?
+Are there side effects from the MenC-ACYW vaccine?

-There can be side effects from the Men-B vaccine, but they tend to be mild and go away in a few days.
+There can be side effects from the MenC-ACYW vaccine, but they tend to be mild and go away in a few days.
 Side effects may include:

-- redness, swelling, a hard spot, or feeling sore where you had the needle - crying, feeling tired or unwell, or getting upset easily - headache - fever - body aches or sore joints - not feeling hungry or not wanting to eat (poor appetite) - feeling sick to your stomach (nausea), vomiting (throwing up), or loose stool (diarrhea) - rash
+- redness, swelling, bruising, a hard spot, or feeling sore where you had the needle - crying, feeling tired or unwell, or getting upset easily - a headache - a fever or chills - body aches or sore joints - not feeling hungry or not wanting to eat (poor appetite) - feeling sick to your stomach (nausea), vomiting (throwing up), or loose stool (diarrhea) - a rash